How to Bet on Golf Tournaments

 6. Capitalize on Live Betting

-If a pre-tournament favorite struggles early, their odds may become more favorable.
+If a favorite before the start of the tournament struggles early, their sportsbook odds may or will become more favorable.

 Likewise, if a player starts hot but has a history of fading late in tournaments, bettors can hedge their bets or cash out at a profit.